csmaller/blog/content/blog/relationships-in-the-2020s.md

 I need to clean out my condo in Park City.
 It's under contract and will be sold in a month but they will understand right?
 The single mom with two kids who bought my condo will understand and live in a La Quinta until I'm ready , right?

 I turn right.
 I call my parents.
 My mom immediately knows something is wrong.
-I pour my heart out to her while driving throug the Rockies.
+I pour my heart out to her while driving through the Rockies.

 I pass the exit for Winter Park.
 I tell her about Friday night.
 I pass the exit for Keystone and A Basin and tell her about the fight we had, about her going out with her friends.